rmraya/TMXEditor/README.md

 Commercial versions of TMXEditor can be installed in as many computers as desired.
 TMXEditor licenses are designed for use in one computer at a time and can be transferred from one computer to another in just a few seconds.

 You can subscribe to [Maxprograms Support](https://groups.io/g/maxprograms/) at Groups.io and request peer assistance for the open source version there.

 Commercial version includes unlimited email support at tech@maxprograms.com

 ## Requirements

 - JDK 11 or newer is required for compiling and building.
 - Apache Ant 1.10.7 or newer
 - NodeJS 12.14.0 LTS or newer
+- TypeScript 3.7.5 or newer

 ## Building